Best Trash Bags of 2020

 For extended, regular use of 30 gallon bags, we recommend the Glad ForceFlex Plus.
 The size and shape are standardized for typical 30 gallon cans (note though, that 32 gallon cans are more common and that 30 gallon bags will not work on the larger cans.
 Strangely, 30 gallon bags are very common while 32 gallon cans are the most common in this range), the closure is simple and clean, the stretchy plastic is confidence-inspiring, and these Glad bags performed better than most in our sniff test.

-Amazon's own Solimo 13 gallon is simple and inexpensive.
+Amazon's own Solimo 13 gallon are simple and inexpensive.
 In the max-strength version of our tear resistance test, it stretched to the tester's maximum reach with 75 pounds before finally failing.
 This stretchy performance was unique and appreciated.
 Only larger bags with thicker plastic matched this particular performance.
 In a sealed-off "sniff test", this unscented Solimo bag model scored near the center of the pack.

 When you need a stock of 30 gallon bags for occasional and light-duty use, we recommend the Amazon Solimo 30 Gallon.
 It isn't anything out of the ordinary, but it is a great value.
 As best we can tell, most trash is collected in kitchen size (13 gallon) bags, whereas most 30 gallon size bags are purchased for use in a garage, yard, or at parties and picnics.
 For these uses, value is more important.

-The handles subcategories of the same material as the rest of the bag.
+The handles are molded of the same material as the rest of the bag.
 There is no reinforcement around the rim of the bag, as you would find with a drawstring bag.
 This makes the overall construction and application of the Glad Handle Tie less robust than of the others we tested.
 Because of the handled construction, these bags are less strong in almost all the ways than all the other bags.
 Choose these for their handles, not for their strength.